biosustain/AutoFlow-HTC/README.md

 ``tecan_od_analyzer``

-The default command produces growth phase estimation, summary statistics on the estimations and growth rate plots split only by species.
+The default command produces growth phase estimation, summary statistics on the estimations and growth rate plots split by species and bioshaker.
 By default the volumess loss correction is computed.

 ##### Options :